-Job Hunt Essentials: How to Clean Your Social Media Presence for Employers
+Job Hunting Essentials: How to Clean Your Social Media Presence for Employers

 Most employers are still Googling their applicants, but how can you control what they find?
-How can you clean up your social media act for the big job hunt?
+How can you clean up your social media act for job hunting?

 It seems a little unfair that employers can give us a cheeky Google and find out all our darkest secrets.
 But there are ways to ensure that they only find the best version of you online.